Detection of Core-Periphery Structure in Networks Using Spectral Methods and Geodesic Paths: Numerical Experiments

 In this section, we detail our numerical results when applying our methods to a family of synthetic networks with a planted core--periphery structure.
 We again examine the performance of the methods with respect to how many core and peripheral vertices they classify correctly.

 We use variants of the random-graph ensemble that was introduced in \cite{puckmason}.
-Let $C_1(n,\beta,p,\kappa)$ denote a family of networks with the following properties: $n$ is the number of vertices, $\beta$ is the fraction of vertices in the core, and the edge probabilities for core--core, core--periphery, and periphery--periphery connections are $\mathbf{p}=(p_{cc}, p_{cp}, p_{pp})$, where $p_{cc}=\kappa^2 p$, $p_{cp}=\kappa p$, and $p_{pp}=p$.
-Let $C_2(n,\beta,p,\kappa)$ denote a family of networks, from a slight modification of the above model, in which the edge probabilities are now given by $\mathbf{p}=(p_{cc}, p_{cp}, p_{pp})$, where $p_{cc}=\kappa^2 p$, $p_{cp}=\kappa p$, and $p_{pp}=\kappa p$.
+Let $C_1(n,\beta,p,\kappa)$ denote a family of networks with the following properties: $n$ is the number of vertices, $\beta$ is the fraction of vertices in the core, and the edge probabilities for core--core, core--periphery, and periphery--periphery connections are given by $\mathbf{p}=(p_{cc}, p_{cp}, p_{pp})$ with $p_{cc}=\kappa^2 p$, $p_{cp}=\kappa p$, and $p_{pp}=p$.
+Let $C_2(n,\beta,p,\kappa)$ denote a family of networks, from a slight modification of the above model, in which the edge probabilities are now given by $\mathbf{p}=(p_{cc}, p_{cp}, p_{pp})$ with $p_{cc}=\kappa^2 p$, $p_{cp}=\kappa p$, and $p_{pp}=\kappa p$.
 In our simulations, we fix $n=100$, $\beta=0.5$, and $p=0.25$, and we examine core--periphery structure using each of the proposed methods.
 We average our results over 100 different instantiations of the above graph ensembles for each of the parameter values $\kappa=1.1, 1.2, \dots, 2$.
-We also compare our results with the {\sc Core-Score} algorithm introduced in \cite{puckmason}, and we remark that the results of {\sc Core-Score} correspond to only a single instantiation of the above ensembles.\footnote{The inefficient running time of the {\sc Core-Score} algorithm renders it infeasible to average over 100 different instantiations of a graph ensemble.}
+We also compare our results with the {\sc Core-Score} algorithm introduced in \cite{puckmason}, and we remark that the results of {\sc Core-Score} correspond are for only single networks drawn from the above ensembles.
+The inefficient running time of the {\sc Core-Score} algorithm renders it infeasible to average over 100 different instantiations of a graph ensemble.

 In Fig.~\ref{fig:ex_k210}, we examine the ensemble $C_1(n,\beta,p,\kappa)$ and find that {\sc Path-Core}, {\sc Degree-Core}, {\sc LowRank-Core}, and {\sc Core-Score} yield similar results.
 When $\beta$ is unknown, we find that {\sc Degree-Core}, {\sc Path-Core}, {\sc LowRank-Core}, and {\sc Core-Score} yield similar results to each other.
 However, when $\beta$ is known (i.e., when we assume a lower bound on the sizes of the core and periphery sets), we find that {\sc Degree-Core} and {\sc LowRank-Core} tend to perform slightly better than {\sc Core-Score} and {\sc Path-Core}.
 As expected, the aggregate performance of the various algorithms improves significantly when we assume knowledge of $\beta$.
 Unfortunately, in both scenarios, the two Laplacian-based methods yield very poor results.
 Recall that {\sc LapSgn-Core} yields exactly the same results both with and without knowledge of $\beta$, so we only show it in the plots without knowledge of $\beta$.